scaleoutsystems/fedn/README.md

 ![alt-text](https://github.com/scaleoutsystems/fedn/blob/update-readme/docs/img/overview.png)

 Training a federated model with FEDn amounts to specifying the Client side code and planning the deployment of the above components to meet the practical requirements from the use case at hand.

+## Algorithms
+FEDn is desinged to allow customization of the FedML algorithm, following a specified pattern, or programming model.
+Model aggregation happens on two levels in the system.
+First, each Combiner can be configured with a custom orchestration and aggregation implementation, that reduces model updates from Clients into a single, *combiner level* model.
+Then, a configurable aggregation protocol on Reducer level is responsible from combining the combiner-level models into a global model.
+By varying the aggregation scheme on the two levels in the system, many different possible outcomes can be achieved.

+#### Hierarachical Federated Averaging
+The currently implemented default scheme uses the FedAvg strategy on the Combiner level aggregation, and a simple average of models on the reducer level.
+This results in a highly horizontally scalable scheme.
+The strategy works well with most artificial neural network (ANNs) models, and can in general be applied to  models where it is possible / makes sense to form mean values of model parameters (e.g. support vector machines).

 ## Getting started